 NCAA-member schools established recruiting rules to level the playing field for colleges who might not have the resources of some of the bigger and more popular schools.
 These rules spell out who is allowed to be involved in the recruiting process, when recruiting may occur and the conditions under which recruiting can be conducted, according to the NCAA website.
-These rules seek, “as much as possible, to control intrusions into the lives of student-athletes.”Back to Top ^
+These rules seek, “as much as possible, to control intrusions into the lives of student-athletes.”

 One of the most frequent questions we get is, “When can college baseball coaches talk to me?”
 The answer is that it depends on the division level.
-The NCAA recently implemented new recruiting rules that prohibit any communication between Division 1 coaches cannot contact athletes before September 1 of their junior year in an effort to slow down the college baseball recruiting process.
-Phone calls, texts and emails from Division 2 coaches may occur on or after June 15 after the athlete’s junior year.
-These calls are limited to one per week.
-There are no restrictions regarding phone calls from coaches at the Division 3, NAIA and NJCAA levels, but typically they wait until an athlete’s junior year.Back to Top ^
+The NCAA recently implemented new recruiting rules that prohibit any communication between Division 1 coaches and potential recruits before August 1 of their junior year in an effort to slow down the college baseball recruiting process.
+Phone calls, texts and emails from Division 2 coaches can begin June 15 after the athlete’s sophomore year.
+There are no restrictions regarding phone calls from coaches at the Division 3, NAIA and NJCAA levels, but typically they wait until an athlete’s junior year.

-Student-athletes are allowed to call or email a college coach at any time, but NCAA baseball recruiting rules restrict when and how a coach can respond.Back to Top ^
+Student-athletes are allowed to call or email a college coach at any time, but NCAA baseball recruiting rules restrict when and how a coach can respond.

 In these cases, a college coach will most likely have worked with a recruit’s travel or high school coach.
-Because athletes can contact a college coach any time, the athlete’s current coach(es) will set up a time for the athlete to phone the college coach.
+Because athletes can contact a college coach any time, the athlete’s current coach will set up a time for the athlete to call the college coach.
 This practice now violates the NCAA’s new rule, effective for the 2023-24 school year.

-- Official visits: Student-athletes can begin taking official visits beginning Sept.
-1 of their high school junior year.
+Official visits: Student-athletes can begin taking official visits beginning August 1 of their high school junior year.
 Previously, official visits were not allowed until the recruit’s senior year.

-- Camps: Recruiting conversations are forbidden between recruits and college coaches during camps prior to Sept.
-1 of the athlete’s junior year of high school.
+Camps: Recruiting conversations are forbidden between recruits and college coaches during camps prior to September 1 of the athlete’s junior year of high school.
 Before this new rule, coaches and underclassmen were not prohibited from talking about recruiting.
 There was nothing to stop coaches from extending a verbal scholarship offer to recruits.

-The Division 1 recruiting rule changes were made so that prospective student-athletes had more time to consider their college choice and not be caught up in the pressures of early recruitment, according to the NCAA.
-The goal is for students to concentrate on their grades, take their ACTs or SATs, continue to grow as an athlete, research their target schools and maximize their high school experience.Back to Top ^
+According to the NCAA these rule changes were made to give prospective student-athletes more time to consider their college choice and avoid the pressures of early recruitment.
+The goal is for students to concentrate on their grades, take their ACTs or SATs, continue to grow as an athlete, research their target schools and maximize their high school experience.

-They should not change the recruiting process for baseball players very much.
+The rule change hasn’t impacted the recruiting process for baseball players very much.
 The new rules make it clear the student-athlete must stay proactive in their recruiting journey and do their research up front.
-We strongly recommend that by Sept.
-1 of their high school junior year, recruits create their list of target schools, build their online recruiting profile, produce their skills video and begin reaching out to college coaches.
-This will help ensure recruits get on coach’s radars, so they can hit the ground running come Sept 1.Back to Top ^
+We strongly recommend that by August 1 of their high school junior year, recruits create their list of target schools, build their NCSA Recruiting Profile, produce their skills video and begin reaching out to college coaches.
+This will help recruits get on coaches’ radars, so they can hit the ground running come August 1.

 The NCAA baseball recruiting rules for Division 1 schools are the most regulated and strict of the college division levels.
 Specific forms of communication from coaches are allowed depending on your year in high school.